-Rob Horton is the Executive Director of Strategy and Marketing at ThreeWill.
+Rob Horton is the Executive Director of Strategy and Business Development at ThreeWill.
 His experience includes over 25 years of leading software architecture, design, and development focusing on support tools, automation, and e-commerce for large corporations and his own small businesses.

 An Unfortunate Conclusion